ClemensHofstadler/signature_gb/README.md

 ## DESCRIPTION

-A beta version of the SageMath package signature_gb for computing signature Gröbner bases in the free algebra.
+SageMath package for signature-based Gröbner basis computations in the free algebra.
-An actual release with documentation, user guide and examples will be coming soon.

 ## LICENCSE